Gear For Salmon Fishing: A List Of Everything You Need

 A big Coho salmon caught on a drift boat.

-Whether you fish from wade rivers, fish from a drift boat, or troll the open water. having the right gear can help you catch a lot more salmon.
+Whether I fish from shore and wade rivers, fish from a drift boat, or troll the open water, having the right gear can help me catch a lot more salmon.
 Image provided by Healy Outdoors in Western NY

 A spinning rod and reel combo is a great option for salmon, but use them in the right places and be sure they are suitable for the size of salmon you are fishing for.
 Spinning rods and reels are suitable for: